Free Read #1: Second Chance at Stonybrook

 She didn't answer, couldn't.
 She knew precisely what he was remembering.

-He'd had his back to her but she felt him as if hewas undressing her, her skin cold but on fire.
-Then he'd made her tea and she'd been so nervous she spilled some on her hand and he'd taken her hand and put it under running water and as they stood side by side at the sink, his body warm beside hers, she'd lost all her veneer of sophistication and descended to being just twenty-four-year-old Sophie, just two years out of graduate school, and when he'd asked if it was better, she'd blurted out:
+He'd had his back to her, but she felt him as if he was undressing her, her skin cold but on fire.
+Then he'd made her tea and she'd been so nervous she spilled some on her hand and he'd taken her hand and put it under running water.
+And as they stood side by side at the sink, his body warm beside hers, she'd lost her thin veneer of sophistication and descended to being twenty-four-year-old Sophie, just two years out of graduate school, and when he'd asked if it was better, she'd blurted out: